So far in his career,

 A Hall Rating of 100 represents the Hall of Stats borderline (similar to OPS+ or wRC+, where 100 represents league average).

-meaning he would not be in the Hall of Stats if his career ended today.
+meaning he would be in the Hall of Stats if his career ended today—but very close to the borderline.

 Want even more detail about the formula?
 See the